rictic/generatejs/Readme.md

 A program for generating widely varied, syntactically valid, Javascript source code conforming to the ECMA-262 Standard.

+Requires Haskell, easily installed from here: http://hackage.haskell.org/platform/

 Getting the Code
 ----------------

-The latest version of the code can always be gotten from github, either by clone it with git:
+The latest version of the code can always be gotten from github, either by cloning it with git:

     git clone git://github.com/rictic/generatejs.git
     cd generatejs

-Or by downloading at tarball:
+Or by downloading a tarball:

     curl -L http://github.com/rictic/generatejs/tarball/master > generatejs.tar.gz
     tar -xzf generatejs.tar.gz